Wormhole

 +

 Guardians are a set of distributed nodes that monitor the state of the connected blockchains.
 At least two-thirds of the guardians must validate any message in Wormhole, and the guardians have equal weight/voting power in the validation process.
-To listen to the guardians' heartbeats, go to the Wormhole Explorer.

 The guardian nodes that provide key functionality to cross-chain transfers are typically large-scale institutional staking service providers.